-Chart 5 shows COPs debt service as of the close of Fiscal Year 2020-21.
-Debt service payments from the General Fund total \$168.4 million through the final maturity of the COPs, before deducting the Federal subsidies expected to be received and applied toward the debt service requirements for the 2010 Series B-1 COPs that were issued as BABs.
+Chart 5 shows COPs debt service as of the close of Fiscal Year 2021-22.
+Debt service payments from the General Fund total \$152.0 million through the final maturity of the COPs.

 Chart 5

 Certificates of Participation Debt Service (Paid from General Fund)

-(As of June 30, 2021)
+(As of June 30, 2022)